HBO's Westworld. See it now, in Utah.

 "The sculptor here is the force of Mother Nature, whose patient hand harnessed wind, water, ice and time in the creation of Castle Valley, Utah."

 Meanwhile, the three scenic byways in this area link many of the film's best panoramas as they wind through red rock valleys.
-Production stills from "Westworld" show a flatbed trailer trucking the the classic Fillmore & Western Railway train carriage set through Castle Valley to depict "Arrivals" to Westworld.
+Production stills from "Westworld" show a flatbed trailer trucking the classic Fillmore & Western Railway train carriage set through Castle Valley to depict "Arrivals" to Westworld.
 A drive up the Potash-Lower Colorado River Scenic Byway is like arriving in the amusement park of Westworld.
 What adventures await?

 Though many Utah landscapes are woven into the fabric of Hollywood, they are also travel destinations for your next outdoor adventure.
 Ready to start planning your visit?
 In the featured story below, you can explore itinerary ideas inspired by movies and television shows filmed in Utah and premiered at the Sundance Film Festival.
 Or, follow our Southwest Silver Screen itinerary through Southern Utah, which combines many of the best film destinations into one trip.

 Interested in seeing more Utah movie-related destinations?
 Follow a Germany-based film enthusiast on her road trip to some of Utah’s most iconic silver screen backdrops.